Blogs

 wave

-Robert Morris, the 63-year-old founder of the Texas megachurch Gateway Church, has been indicted on five counts of lewd or indecent acts with a child.
-The charges stem from alleged abuse that occurred in the 1980s in Oklahoma when Morris was a traveling preacher.
+Sixty-three-year-old Robert Morris, the founder of the massive Gateway Church in Texas, is facing some seriously heavy accusations.
+He's been indicted on five counts of lewd or indecent acts with a child—alleged abuse that allegedly happened back in the 1980s in Oklahoma, when he was a traveling preacher.
+It's a gut-wrenching story, the kind that makes you stop and think, "Honestly, who saw that coming?"

 FAQ